 On the last day of the Carnival, A.D.
 1367, she was visibly espoused to our Divine Lord, and some years later He vouchsafed to her the mysterious favor of the exchange of hearts and the impression of the sacred Stigmata.
 After her espousals she began to come forth from her retirement and to take part in the household duties.
 Our Lord had taught her to seek and find Him in His two chosen dwelling-places the Sacrament of His love and the person of His poor.

 She was accustomed to approach the Holy Table very often, at a time when frequent Communion was by no means common; her influence and example are said to have largely contributed to the revival of this salutary practice.
-In accordance with her own maxim, that "the love we conceive towards God we must bring forth in acts of charity towards our neighbor," she began to practise the most heroic services of charity.
+In accordance with her own maxim, that "the love we conceive towards God we must bring forth in acts of charity towards our neighbor," she began to practice the most heroic services of charity.
 Her self-devotion was on more than one occasion repaid only by the blackest calumny and ingratitude; but her sweetness and patience triumphed, and her persevering prayer won back her persecutors for God.
 Marvellous conversions were granted in answer to her fervent supplications and she had an extraordinary power over the evil spirits, whom she often drove from the bodies of the possessed.

 The sphere of her influence gradually widened as her sanctity made itself more and more apparent.
 She was called upon to heal the terrible feuds which were the bane of Italy in the Middle Ages, to urge on the undertaking of a fresh Crusade against the infidels, and to become the counsellor of Popes, Cardinals, and Princes.
 The Florentines had revolted against the Holy See, and, fearing the consequences of their rebellion, they entreated the holy maiden of Siena to plead their cause with the Sovereign Pontiff.
 For this end she visited Avignon, where the Papal Court then resided, and whilst there succeeded in persuading Gregory XI to return to Rome.
 The Saint went back to Florence as ambassador from the Pope, and April 30 after much trouble and persecution succeeded in effecting a reconciliation between that city and the Apostolic See.
 She dictated some sublime treatises whilst in a state of ecstasy, and they were afterwards published under the title of the "Dialogue."
 A great number of her letters to persons of all classes and conditions have also been preserved; they are full of the most beautiful and practical instructions in the spiritual life.

 Saint Catherine greatly exerted herself to maintain the authority of the Holy See during the unhappy schism which followed on the death of Gregory XL His successor, Urban VI, summoned her to Rome towards the close of the year 1378 that he might be assisted by her wise counsels.
 The remaining seventeen months of her earthly pilgrimage were spent in the Eternal City.
 There she prayed, and suffered, and finally offered her life as a victim for the Church and its visible Head, "the Christ on earth," as she loved to call him.
-The sacrifice was accepted; and after many weeks of agonising suffering, both of body and soul heroically endured, she departed to her Spouse on Sunday, April 29, A.D.
+The sacrifice was accepted; and after many weeks of agonizing suffering, both of body and soul heroically endured, she departed to her Spouse on Sunday, April 29, A.D.
 1380.
 She was canonized in the year 1461 by Pius II., himself a native of Siena, who wrote her Office with his own hand.

-We cannot better conclude this brief notice than by quoting two of Saint Catherine's favourite maxims which were taught her by our Lord in these words: "Thou must not love Me, or thy neighbour, or thyself, for thyself; but thou must love all for Me alone; " and again, " Make in thy soul as it were a little spiritual cell, closed in with the material of My Will . . .which must so encompass every faculty of thy body and soul that thou shalt never speak of anything but what thou deemest pleasing to Me, nor think nor do anything but what thou believest to be agreeable to Me."
+We cannot better conclude this brief notice than by quoting two of Saint Catherine's favorite maxims which were taught her by our Lord in these words: "Thou must not love Me, or thy neighbor, or thyself, for thyself; but thou must love all for Me alone; " and again, " Make in thy soul as it were a little spiritual cell, closed in with the material of My Will . . .which must so encompass every faculty of thy body and soul that thou shalt never speak of anything but what thou deemest pleasing to Me, nor think nor do anything but what thou believest to be agreeable to Me."

 O God, you enabled the blessed Catherine, graced with a special privilege of virginity and patience, to overcome the attacks of evil spirits and to remain unshaken in your love; grant, we beseech you, that following her example by treading underfoot the wickedness of the world, and overcoming the wiles of our enemies, we may pass tin safety to your glory.
 Through our Lord…